 Word 365 ProPlus English

-Below you can check out the video describing the Ideas command in Microsoft Excel 365.
+Below you can check out the video describing How To View, Insert or Edit Page Breaks in Excel.

 Don’t Forget To Subscribe To My YouTube Channel.

 In Excel, we can Move or Copy a Worksheet in the same Workbook so we can organize the Workbook the way we want to, or we can even Move or Copy a Worksheet to other location, such as an existing open Workbook or to a New Workbook.
 All you need to do, so you can find out how, is to continue reading this post below.

 In a previous post of mine, I had mentioned How To Insert Cell, Cells, Row, Rows, Column, Columns and Sheet, Sheets in a Excel Workbook.
 What happens though, when we come to a point that we want to Delete Cell, Cells, Row, Rows, Column, Columns and Sheet, Sheets in a Excel Workbook.
 All you need to do is to continue reading this post.